-Introducing the new look Tables report
+Introducing the Tables report

 The Tables report is a true workhorse.
 It may not have the visuals of other reports in Insight but it is extremely powerful.
 If you've ever had to run numerous reports, looking for various figures, which you then compile in your own table template or spreadsheet, then Tables is going to save you a lot of pain and effort.
 Tables allows you to pull all of your data - demographics, attendance, attainment and progress - into one place.
 Build it once and it will refresh with new data each time you run the report.
 It's a brilliant feature.